cho2fun/ObjectDetectionExercise/README.md

 # ObjectDetectionExercise
-exercise for object detection using opencv and python and java
+exercise for object detection modules using opencv and python and java